enenra/ARMCO-Star-Wars-Project/README.md

 To update the thumbnail of the published mod, run `Update Thumbnail.bat`.
 It will automatically replace the thumbnail on the Workshop page with the thumbnail present in the mod's subfolder.

 To upload or update the mod on the Workshop, run `Upload to Workshop.bat`.
 If you are uploading the first version of the mod, you can instead use `Upload to Workshop (Private).bat` to upload it set to private from the beginning.

+# Work folders
+Github specifically ignores all data inside `\[repository]\[mod-subfolder]\OriginalContent\`.
+Feel free to place any working files (such as FBX, etc.) within those folders.
+They will not be synchronized.